Now that spring has sprung and summer is coming quick on the horizon, you’re probably feeling the pressure to look your best.

 But are there dangers to tanning?
 What are the risks?
 What are the rewards?
 Well, that's what we're going to look at today.

 First, it’s important to recognize that tanning, on the whole, has experienced a bit of a downturn in recent years.
-In 2017, American Academy of Dermatology researchers reported that since 2010, the amount of people using indoor tanning booths has dropped significantly.
+In 2017, American Academy of Dermatology researchers reported that between 2010 and 2015, the number of people using indoor tanning booths has dropped significantly.

-The study revealed that among the most popular demographic — young, non-Hispanic white women — use declined as much as 30 percent.
+The study revealed that among the most popular demographic — young, non-Hispanic white women — use declined noticeably.

 There are numerous reasons as to why we’ve seen a drop.
 Although The Affordable Care Act tax on tanning might have led to decreased usage, there has also been an increase in awareness of the potential negative side effects of tanning.